Specifications for Model 401

 Lawson Labs has been designing and building high-resolution Delta-Sigma Data Acquisition Systems since 1991.
 The Model 401 represents our seventh generation of Delta-Sigma design.
 It incorporates the electrical isolation and input protection that have long allowed our high resolution systems to function reliably in the industrial environment.

-Drivers are available now for Win98 and WinME, with VC and VB sample application code.
-Contact the factory for availability for Win2k and WinXP drivers and sample application software.
+Drivers are provided for Win98 through Win10, with VisualBasic and VisualC++ sample application code.
 Multiple A/Ds can be added using inexpensive 10Base-T Ethernet hubs.
 Units can be dynamically connected or disconnected without interrupting other ongoing acquisition.

 SPECIFICATIONS